Graphical combinatorics and a distributive law for modular operads: Graphs and their morphisms

 This section is an introduction to Feynman graphs as defined in \cite{JK11}.
 Most of this section and the next stay close to the original constructions there.
 Since \cite{JK11} was just a short note, it contained very few proofs, and so relevant results are proved in full here.
 Extensive examples are also given.
 Where possible, definitions and examples are presented in a way that builds on \cref{sec: definitions} and highlights similarities with familiar concepts in basic topology.

 This section deals with basic definitions and examples.
-The following section is devoted to a more detailed study of the topology of Feyman graphs, in terms of their \'etale morphisms.
+The following section is devoted to a more detailed study of the topology of Feynman graphs, in terms of their \'etale morphisms.